 Farm in a Box!

-We recently had the pleasure of visiting Freight Farmers in Brampton, ON this passed week.
+We recently had the pleasure of visiting Freight Farmers in Brampton, ON this past week.
 We were incredibly impressed with the tour of their increasingly complex and obscure food system.

 - Freight Farms (or the Leafy Green Machines) produces 2-4 tons of leafy greens every year.

 - The system uses less than 5 gallons of water per day (it’s all hydroponic which means they don’t use soil!)

 - Because of the insulated container, it can grow food in all kinds of harsh climates (they have farmers growing in -50 . degrees Fahrenheit and 120+ degrees Fahrenheit!)

 - It’s used by entrepreneurs to start new farming businesses, schools to offer hands-on education, corporations to offer a health and wellness amenity, non-profits to increase fresh food access in places that need it most, and so many more applications.